-Defending Clients’ Freedoms Across Paterson, Wayne, Clifton, Little Falls, Woodland Park, West Milford and Passaic County
+Defending Clients’ Freedoms Across Paterson, Wayne, Clifton, Little Falls, Woodland Park, West Milford, and Passaic County

-Arson refers to any act involving the intentional starting of a fire or causing an explosion on property regardless of whether the property was owned by the offender.
-In New Jersey, arson can be considered a first, second, third or fourth degree criminal offense and the nature of the arson and the circumstances surrounding your individual case will determine the extent of the arson charges brought against you.
+Arson refers to any act involving the intentional starting of a fire or causing an explosion on the property regardless of whether the property was owned by the offender.
+In New Jersey, arson can be considered a first, second, third or fourth-degree criminal offense and the nature of the arson and the circumstances surrounding your individual case will determine the extent of the arson charges brought against you.

-Call our office for a free and confidential consultation with a member of our arson and aggravated arson defense legal team to discuss the details of your case and how we may best server your needs.
+Call our office for a free and confidential consultation with a member of our arson and aggravated arson defense legal team to discuss the details of your case and how we may best serve your needs.